top of page

 How I became an artist

-As a polio survivor, trauma and grief gave me significant impetus for undertaking a process of sense making since an early age, in which art became a relevant component in later years.
+As a polio survivor, trauma and grief gave me a significant impetus for undertaking a process of sense making since an early age, in which art and engineering became relevant components along the path.
+Imagination and visualizations were the first steps of a life long process

 Alberto E. Martorana, Fine Artist

-After resettling in Canada I initiated a formal training into fine arts.
+After settling in Canada I initiated a formal training into fine arts.
 Jobless as an engineer during the economic recession of the late 80s, I was admitted to the Ontario College of Art and Design in 1992, and graduated in 1996.
-During those years I found inspiration for my artistic expression in texts on comparative mythologies and religions.

 In the mid 90s I returned to engineering with a renewed sense of purpose and freshness.
 My creative experience in the arts translated into an expanded view of my role as an engineer.
 As an artist I experimented with media, materials and techniques to finally return to painting with oils.